hashicorp/vault/website/source/guides/secret-mgmt/cubbyhole.html.md

 read
 2. The receiving client (`app`) unwraps the secret to obtain the token

-When the response to `vault token-create` request is wrapped, Vault inserts the generated token into the cubbyhole of a single-use token, returning that single-use wrapping token.
+When the response to `vault token create` request is wrapped, Vault inserts the generated token into the cubbyhole of a single-use token, returning that single-use wrapping token.
 Retrieving the secret requires an unwrap operation against this wrapping token.